By Lyn Fairchild Hawks

 Liara Tamani is the debut author of Calling My Name (Greenwillow/HarperCollins, 2017).
 From the promotional copy:

-This unforgettable novel tells a universal coming-of-age story about Taja Brown, a young African American girl growing up in Houston, Texas, and it deftly and beautifully explores the universal struggles of growing up, battling family expectations, discovering a sense of self, and finding a unique voice and purpose.
-Continue Reading New Voice: Liara Tamani on Calling My Name »
+This unforgettable novel tells a universal coming-of-age story about Taja Brown, a young African American girl growing up in Houston, Texas, and it deftly and beautifully explores the universal struggles of growing up, Continue Reading New Voice: Liara Tamani on Calling My Name »